dadahcr2/gbgo/index.md

 5. Open the daily 10-win chest
 6. Open six free 3h chests (resets every 12 hours)
 7. Do all the adventure tasks (at least to level 1 chest)
-8. Finish the 3 daily tasks
+8. Finish the 3 daily tasks (at least the easy ones)
 9. Have a chest timing down
 10. Scrap excess parts
 11. Make sure the team km chest reaches at least level 18 for legendary parts